kouky/kouky.github.io/_drafts/adaptive-auto-layout-in-code.markdown

 If you managed to follow all of that through well done.
 You can download the source for this app from my [github][github-app] for reference.

 Working with Auto Layout and adapting your interfaces to different screen sizes for iOS is  more important that ever.
-Using Interface Builder, and Storyboards will get you a long way but, and I'm not at all suggesting that you banish them from your workflow.
-However for all but the most simplest applications you wil need to get down into the trenches and right view code and setup layout constraints in code.
+Using Interface Builder and Storyboards will get you a long way, I'm not suggesting that you banish them from your workflow.
+For all but the most simplest of applications you will at some point need to get into the trenches and write layout constraints in code.
 Hopefully this article will help you in that task.

-If you have any questions, comments, concerns, or corrections please do [get in touch](/about).
+If you have any questions or comments please do [get in touch](/about).

 [matthew]: http://mathewsanders.com/
 [matthew-article]: http://mathewsanders.com/designing-adaptive-layouts-for-iphone-6-plus/